Man learning how to write biographies on a creative writing short course at West Dean

 Course structure

-This Certificate is designed for writers who want a thorough and cohesive course on Life Writing.
-It offers a deeper and broader raft of teaching designed to enable the student to take on a piece of longer writing.
+This course is designed for writers who want a thorough and cohesive course on Life Writing.
+It offers a deeper and broader raft of teaching, designed to enable you to take on a piece of longer writing.
 The focus is primarily on the development of the craft of writing in the context of Life Writing.
-At the end of the third unit students will be expected to submit the first 5000 words of a Work in Progress for feedback from the tutors.
+At the end of the third unit, you will be expected to submit the first 5,000 words of a work in progress for feedback from the tutors.

 On successful completion students will be offered an interview for the MA in Creative Writing and Publishing should they want to continue their studies and project.
 The MA is set up to facilitate the production of a completed novel but is exploring expanding its remit to facilitate Life Writing.